Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 <br>

 <p>
-For the combat task I placed all agents in an open area where they are free to move how they like and shoot whenever they want, <br>
+For the combat task I placed all agents in an open area where they are free to move how they like and shoot whenever they want.<br>
-the enemy is trimmed to the size of the map and going out of the map on the once side will result on coming back in on the other side.<br>
+The enemy is trimmed to the size of the map and going out of the map on the one side will result on coming back in on the other side.<br>
-Hitting and enemy will be largely positivly renforced as this does not happen often and missing will be slightly negatively renforced as this happens often.<br>
+Hitting and enemy will be largely positively reinforced as this does not happen often and missing will be slightly negatively reinforced as this happens often.<br>
-Do note that even tho it seems as they can shoot infintly far only hits when the enemy was in the view range are counted as actual hits, <br>
+Do note that even though it seems as they can shoot infinitely far only the hits that are within the view range are counted as actual hits, <br>
-this is to prvent renforcing hit that happen by sheer luck.<br>
+this is to prevent reinforcing hit that happen by sheer luck.<br>

 In early generations we can see that some agents are starting to undestand that they should follow the enemy <br>
 and aim at it but they still miss most of their shots.<br>